International Sea Freight Services

 Sea freight can be divided into three categories:

 - Deep-sea freight services: Intercontinental shipping by crossing oceans, covering long distances using big vessels.
-Deep-sea shipping is most often used for commodities, for example, iron ore, oil, cement, and fertilisers.
+Deep-sea shipping is most often used for commodities, for example, iron ore, oil, cement, etc.

 - Short sea shipping (also known as coastal shipping): Opposite to deep-sea freight services, this is a kind of shipping on relatively short distances.
 These vessels used in short sea shipping are much smaller and sometimes can also travel inland.
 They do not cross the ocean but travel along seashores and other waterways.